What Is a NACA Mortgage?

 First-time homebuyer programs

 Many state governments and housing authorities offer first-time homebuyer programs on the state or regional levels.
-Assistance varies by program but can typically include low-rate mortgages or down payment assistance.
+Assistance varies by program, but they can typically include low-rate mortgages or down payment assistance.

 In some cases, borrowers can combine multiple programs to maximize their buying power and lower the cost of homeownership considerably.
 First-time homebuyer programs are typically available to buyers who haven’t owned their primary residence in the past three years.